The International Trade Blog arrow Export Compliance

 3. Reference Export Regulations

 The Export Controls Detail section of the screening results explains why in the case of this Schedule B code an export license is required.
-The Export Control Wizard will also provide the references you need to confirm your screening results.
+The Export Control Software will also provide the references you need to confirm your screening results.

 Sign Up for a Trial Subscription